 Instruments to be seen on the tour include

 - Atomic Absorption (AA) Spectrometer

 - High and Low Resolution Mass Spectrometers (MS)

 A member of the academic staff or an experienced postgraduate student is assigned to each instrument.
 Students are split into small groups and rotated through each machine in turn.

 Chemistry Magic Show

 A Chemistry Magic Show is held on the Friday evening of Science Week each year.
 Members of the general public are invited to attend.
 Further details of the content of the Magic Show is available below.
 Attendance at the Chemistry Magic Show during Science week is a ticket only event.
-Tickets will be made available from early October from the UCC Chemistry Department.
+Tickets will be made available from early October from the School of Chemistry.
 (We do not recommend the Show for children under 5 years old).